-Staff should refer to the Foundation's Staff Code of Conduct which sets out the full expectations for staff regarding Online Safety and Internet Use, and the acceptable use of IT.
+Staff should refer to the Group's Staff Code of Conduct which sets out the full expectations for staff regarding Online Safety and Internet Use, and the Acceptable Use of IT.
 It details the repercussions that may follow if these standards are not followed.

-A breach of this policy may be treated as misconduct and as such will be dealt with in accordance with the Foundation's Disciplinary policies and procedures.
-The Foundation reserves the right to contact the Police or other outside agency, as appropriate.
+A breach of this policy may be treated as misconduct and as such will be dealt with in accordance with the Group's Disciplinary policies and procedures.
+The Group reserves the right to contact the Police or other outside agency, as appropriate.

-Where an employee wishes to complain about Email, internet, social media, electronic images or related electronic communication, or electronic equipment use by another member of staff, they should inform the Head of the relevant School or if the matter involves a member of the Foundation Finance, Administration and Support Staff they should inform the Director of Finance and Resources and/or the Director of Operations.
-A complaint by an employee will be dealt with in a timely and appropriate manner in accordance with the provisions of the Foundation's Whistleblowing Policy.
+Where an employee wishes to complain about Email, internet, social media, electronic images or related electronic communication, or electronic equipment use by another member of staff, they should inform the Head of the relevant School or if the matter involves a member of the Group Finance, Administration and Support Staff they should inform the Director of Finance and Resources and/or the Director of Operations.
+A complaint by an employee will be dealt with in a timely and appropriate manner in accordance with the provisions of the Group's Whistleblowing Policy.

-If a complaint against an employee is made by a pupil or parent concerning a breach of this policy the matter will be dealt with in accordance with the Foundation's Concerns and Complaints Policy received from Parents.
+If a complaint against an employee is made by a pupil or parent concerning a breach of this policy the matter will be dealt with in accordance with the Group's Concerns and Complaints Policy received from Parents.

-If a breach of this policy raises a safeguarding concern the matter will be dealt with in accordance with the Foundation's Policy to Safeguard and Promote the Welfare of Children who are Pupils at the Foundation.
+If a breach of this policy raises a safeguarding concern the matter will be dealt with in accordance with the Group's Safeguarding and Protecting the Welfare of Pupils Policy.